Transformation in Los Altos: A Backstory

 This remodel incorporated solar panels on the standing seam roofs for both household energy and for electric car charging.
 Deciduous trees and overhanging eaves shade the extensive glazing on the south in the summer, and let in warmth when the sun is low.
 Programmable skylights help as well, as do heated bathroom floors.

-A cold larder that combines wine and food storage is a way to avoid a massive refrigerator The cold room was influenced by Magnus Nilsen, a chef in northern Sweden, and his food-storage chapter in Fäviken.
+A cold larder that combines wine and food storage is a way to avoid a massive refrigerator.
 The small room is air-conditioned, with soapstone counters and a limestone floor that maintain temperature.
-Two app-controlled closable air vents take advantage of cool California nights, and ensure fresh air flow, important for fruit and vegetable storage.
+Two app-controlled closable air vents take advantage of cool California nights, and ensure fresh air flow for fruit and vegetable storage.

 Many of the design decisions were risky.
 Could so many designers work together?
-Taking advantage of the original 1950’s clean lines, the project was also Scandinavian-inflected from the start, so it was a pleasant surprise when we ended up working with colleagues from Copenhagen.
+Taking advantage of the original 1950’s clean lines, the California project was Scandinavian-inflected from the start, so it was a pleasant surprise when three sets of designers and builders— from San Francisco to Copenhagen — ended up sharing meals, ideas and ideals, and completing a pleasing project.

 The result was not the tear-down the owners feared.
 The original Bay Area ranch was preserved and renovated.
 Not tearing it down let the finished work reference the local building vernacular as well as respect the environment.
 All the spaces are used, days turning into long evenings of entertaining where talented cooks like to drop by and neighbors and friends linger.